StetHD/tarifa-book/settings/index.md

 tarifa uses [configstore](https://www.npmjs.org/package/configstore) to get user settings.
-User settings are used in [`tarifa create`](../usage/create.md) to prefill questions with default values, for extending cordova plugins list and www project templates list.
+User settings are used in [`tarifa create`](../usage/create.md) to prefill questions with default values, for extending Cordova plugins list and www project templates list.

 The `~/.config/configstore/tarifa.yml` file has the following items: